 BMC BNA acts as an SDN controller managing the network as a pool of virtualized network resources (VLANs, virtual routers, virtual firewalls, virtual load balancers, IP addresses etc.) and it uses these resources to build virtual networks to meet the requirements of individual applications.
 When an application is created BNA dips in to the pool to get the resources it needs and builds a virtual network.
 When an application is retired, BNA releases the resources back in to the pool.
 Cisco and BMC defined a number of standard virtual network templates that a developer can chose to make life easier when creating an application.
 These range from simple network access to multi-zone with security and load-balancing.
 Custom templates can be built if necessary.

 All of this is done transparently to the application developer who only sees CLM and the catalog of services used to build the application.
 In addition to being able to select the type of VM, operating system etc. the developer can also select the type of network, including the firewall, loadbalancing and other networking options.
 In a matter of minutes the developer has a fully operational application.

-Thanks to the cooperation between Cisco and BMC, with Orange Business Services Private Cloud solutions, building a network for your application is now as simple as creating a VM – the IT team is liberated to focus on creating value for the business rather than on managing the IT infra.
+Thanks to the cooperation between Cisco and BMC, with Orange Business Private Cloud solutions, building a network for your application is now as simple as creating a VM – the IT team is liberated to focus on creating value for the business rather than on managing the IT infra.

 Mark is an architect at Cisco.
-He’s been working with Orange Business Services on various cloud-related projects for the past four years.
+He’s been working with Orange Business on various cloud-related projects for the past four years.
 When he’s not working on cloud; music and cooking are two of his many passions.